 - Inpatient or Residential Treatment.
 You can select from many inpatient programs that last anywhere from a few weeks to several months.
 Inpatient treatment programs provide a highly structured environment with 24/7 care and support.
 You’ll participate in a wide range of treatments, including group therapy, individual counseling, drug testing, psychoeducational groups, and relapse prevention education classes.

 - Luxury Treatment.
 For those who require the structure and support of an inpatient program but would prefer luxurious perks and amenities (such as gourmet meals, spa treatments, and private rooms) that can make your stay feel more like a resort stay, luxury treatment might be the way to go.
+This is a more expensive option than free rehab treatment.

 - Executive Treatment.
 Professionals in highly demanding careers may opt for executive treatment facilities, which provide similar care to luxury treatment centers but allow time for working and, in some cases, even traveling (for work purposes) if necessary.